Suspence00/letterboxdwatchlistwheel/README.md

    You can also export your watchlist from the watchlist page (https://letterboxd.com/[USERNAME]/watchlist/)
 2. Clone or download this repository.
 3. Open `index.html` in your browser.
 4. Upload `watchlist.csv`, optionally deselect a few entries, and press **Spin the wheel**.
-Open the advanced options to enable **Movie Knockout mode** for an automatic knockout showdown.
+Open the advanced options to enable **Last movie standing** for an automatic knockout showdown.

 A small sample file (`sample-watchlist.csv`) is included for quick testing.